 Dr. Don Davis, an ordained minister and native of Wichita, Kansas, is the Founder and Director of World Impact’s Urban Ministry Institute.
 He attended Wheaton College and Wheaton Graduate School, and graduated summa cum laude in both his B.A.
 (1988) and M.A.
 (1989) degrees, in Biblical Studies and Systematic Theology respectively.
 He earned his Ph.D. in Religion from the University of Iowa School of Religion (2000).
 Having served churches as both an associate and senior pastor, Don has served as Director of World Impact Wichita, as well as its Vice President of Education.

 In addition to his current duties as the Institute’s Director and as professor in its Hope School of Ministry, Dr. Davis also serves as World Impact’s national Vice President of Leadership Development, and oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
-He also leads the Institute’s extensive distance learning programs (as of January 2012 we have 99 Institute satellites in 12 countries, facilitating leadership development with organizations like Prison Fellowship, the Church of God in Christ, and the Evangelical Free Church of America.
+He also leads the Institute’s extensive distance learning programs (as of July 2014 we have 172 Institute satellites in 12 countries), facilitating leadership development with organizations like Prison Fellowship, the Church of God in Christ, and the Evangelical Free Church of America.

 A recipient of numerous teaching and academic awards, Don has served as professor and faculty at a number of fine academic institutions, having lectured and taught courses in religion, theology, philosophy, and biblical studies at schools such as Wheaton College, St. Ambrose University, the Houston Graduate School of Theology, the University of Iowa School of Religion, the and Robert E. Webber Institute of Worship Studies.
 He has authored a number of texts, curricula, and study materials to equip urban leaders, including the Capstone Curriculum, TUMI's premiere distance education seminary instruction.
 One of his latest books, Sacred Roots: A Primer On Retrieving the Great Tradition, focuses on how urban churches can be renewed through a rediscovery of the historic orthodox faith.
 Dr. Davis has participated in academic lectureships such as the Staley Lecture series, renewal conferences like the Promise Keepers rallies, and theological consortiums like the University of Virginia Lived Theology Project Series.
 He is also a member of the American Academy of Religion and the Society of Biblical Literature.
 Don received the Distinguished Alumni Fellow Award from the University of Iowa College of Liberal Arts and Sciences in 2009.
 He is also a member of the Society of Biblical Literature, and the American Academy of Religion.